 |Parking & Transportation||2%|

-One final note: Gratuity and tips are not included in the wedding budget breakdown above.
+One final note: Gratuity and tips are not included in the breakdown above.
 They are always discretionary, but if you intend to give them don’t forget to budget for it.
 Note that many caterers charge a service charge, and in most cases this is not the same as gratuity.
 Be sure to read your contracts or ask if you are unsure if gratuity is already included in the invoice.

 I’d love to hear if this wedding budget breakdown is helpful for you.
 Don’t forget to contact me for the free wedding budget template to make things easier on you!
 If you’re in the Greater Seattle area, especially the Puyallup and Tacoma areas, I’d love to help you with your wedding planning needs and make sure you have a beautiful wedding day… that also stays on budget!